sodadata/soda-core/docs/_includes/run-a-scan.md

 Each scan requires the following as input:
 - a Warehouse YAML file, which represents a connection to your SQL engine
-- a Scan YAML file, including its path, which contains the defined metric and test instructions that Soda SQL uses to scan tables in your warehouse
+- a Scan YAML file, including its path, which contains the metric and test instructions that Soda SQL uses to scan tables in your warehouse

 Example command: